 Consistent Performance and Feedback

-The back of the Hypervolt a few featured to help create a consistent experience.
-While the on switch is on the bottom the back has a button to control the speed as discussed above.
+The back of the Hypervolt has a few features to help create a consistent experience.
+While the on switch is on the bottom, the back has a button to control the speed as discussed above.
 The battery charge level is clearly indicated here as well in green lights.
 But one of the real keys to consistency is an indication of the pressure that you are using the Hypervolt.
 Three white lights on the back of the device indicate your pressure so you can keep it consistent between sessions.

 Another huge factor is the Hyperice app that is available for your phone.
 This app covers using the Vyper 2.0 so it is worth downloading the app for free just to have access to the foam rolling guided videos.
 Unless you are a foam rolling master, that is.
 Some Hypervolts have Bluetooth connectivity that allow you to connect it to your phone to automatically control the speed while using the app and following along with one of the guided videos for the Hypervolt.
 The tech nerd in me appreciates how cool that is as a feature, but the realist knows it is not necessary.
 It is just convenient that it will switch speeds when the timer ends, and you move on to a different muscle group.
 The Hyperice app allows you to filter different routines so you can search routines that only use devices that you have whether it be a normal item like a percussion massager, foam roller or lacrosse ball (Hypersphere Mini) as well as the Venom Series or the Normatec systems that runners and triathletes drool over.